JessieCasey/clockIn-react/README.md

 # ClockIn [Front-end]

-The idea of the project is to launch an online advertising platform that brings people together to buy, sell or exchange goods and services.
+The idea of the project is to create a focus timer to help people to become more concentrated.

 ### Technologies